-Cooperating with the University of Arkansas, Vanderbilt University, Louisiana Tech University, and the University of Southern California, Ouachita Baptist University offers several combination programs.
+Cooperating with the University of Arkansas, Vanderbilt University, and Louisiana Tech University, Ouachita Baptist University offers several combination programs.

 The joint program with the University of Arkansas involves a three-year program of study at Ouachita University.
 Following one year at the University of Arkansas College of Engineering, the Bachelor of Arts degree or the Bachelor of Science degree, if all requirements are met, will be conferred by Ouachita University.
 At the end of the fifth year, the student will receive from the University of Arkansas the Bachelor of Science in Engineering.